Dzogchen: The Resting Meditation of a Kusulu

 "For just a moment we meditate on unobstructed, pure dharmata.
 This experience is vividly real but truly nonexistent, like waking from a dream.
 To the guru of gurus, uninterrupted consciousness without a reference point, I prostrate."
 Vajra Regent Osel Tendzin

-The problem for most practitioners of sitting meditation is that they try to maintain a state of mental clarity and nonthought by watching their minds like a cat watches a mouse.
+The problem for most practitioners of sitting meditation is that they try to maintain a state of mental clarity and "not thinking" by watching their minds like a cat watches a mouse.
 Their practice becomes a rigid concentration practice which only reinforces habitual mind by repressing thought and maintaining a watcher.
 Trungpa Rinpoche joked that this was like trying to be a guest at your own funeral.
 In order to counter this tendency and yet still maintain a formal practice with the necessary discipline Rinpoche gave his students a practice which he called "touch and go."

 Again, we sit in the formal meditation posture.
 Our eyes are open but not focusing on any one thing in the room or environment.
 Then we use the "outbreath" as the point of contact with nowness.
 As you breath out you have an overall sense of being present with the breath.
 You are here with the "outbreath."
 In the next moment you let go of that awareness of the breath.
-So on the inbreath you let go of that as the focus of your awareness.
+So on the inbreath you let go of the breath as the focus of your awareness.
 Then with the next outbreath you "be aware" of breathing out again.
 While we are doing this practice we notice that we are carried away by "thinking"-- full blown fantasies or very subtle thoughts.
 We notice this because at some point we remember to go out with the "outbreath" and, at that moment, we realize that we have been daydreaming.
 The instruction is to mentally label the daydream "thinking" and return to the momentary awareness of the outbreath.
 The point is not to attempt to remain in a state of "not thinking."
 The watcher is abandoned after the outbreath.
 Whatever thoughts arise don't matter at all to this technique.
 The main point is that there is a complete shift of perspective in the moment where you shift from engaging the daydream to being present with the outbreath.
 This is characterized as a leap.
 It is decisive and momentary.
 There are no lifelines or safety nets attached-- that is why it is beyond hope and fear.
+This is very important to know in the moment of death.

 The point is that for however long you are in a formal practice session you literally label thoughts "thinking" and return again and again to the awareness of the outbreath.
 Then disown any attempt to maintain some "meditation state."